withastro/astro/.changeset/silent-rabbits-cross.md

 "astro": patch
 ---

-Fixes titles in the browser's dropdown for back / forwards traversals through the browser history
+Fixes page titles in the browser's drop-down for back / forward navigation when using view transitions